kebleInsyt/mcn_abuja_cathedral/README.md

 ## Introduction

 Welcome to the Methodist Cathedral Of Unity Abuja website `white paper`.
-This document provides an overview of our website, its purpose, and guidelines for contributors and users.
+This document provides an overview of the proposed church website/platform, its purpose, and guidelines for the different categories of  users.

 ## Project Overview

 ### Mission Statement

-Our church website aims to provide a digital platform for our congregation and visitors to access information about our church, events, and resources.
-We strive to create an inclusive and informative online space that reflects our values and beliefs.
+The proposed website aims to provide a digital platform for members of the congregation and visitors to access information about the church, events, and many other resources.
+We strive to create an inclusive and informative online space that reflects the values and beliefs of the church.

-The platform will have two categories of Registered Users namely:
+The platform will have two categories of Registered Users namely
 - **Administrators**:
   - Super Admin(Cathedral Presbyter)
   - Admin(Pastors)
 - **Members**

 Each registered user-role will have access limitations depending on the role of the user with overall access granted only to the  **Super Admin**

-check the (#Accessing the website) for description of user-roles
+check the [Accessing the website section](#accessing-the-website) for description of user-roles

 ### Website URL